RivaD2/lab-14/README.md

 # lab-14
 This lab involves seeding a database, then executing a series of commands to normalize data into two tables: books and authors.
 Using SQL I  normalized data and remove duplications.

-# Number and name of feature: Database Setup
+# Feature 1: Database Setup

 Estimate of time needed to complete: 30min